na-na-hi/renget/archive/mmaib.md

 141 H: Nero Eternalis is occupied by Negazion
 143 H: Polaria and Blancopolis declare war on Negazion aaa H: The Valkyries are formed by the Polarian King, with Kizuna Ai as leader.
-144 H: Atlantis attacks Diarnuit, bribes Anakondia.
+144 H: Atlantis attacks Diarnuit, bribes Anakondia to supplant its numbers.
 145 H: Atlantis forms an alliance with Negazion, Diarnuit and Savan jointly declare war on Atlantis 150 H: Cita Azur occupied by Atlantis.
 154 H: Diarnuit, Savan, Blancopolis, and Polaria join forces.